ARosyidG/3d-wave-function-collapse/README.md

 1. The script scans the surrounding tiles to generate an array that describes the neighbor configuration.
 2. This array is then matched against the patterns stored in the dictionary to find a corresponding model/mesh ID and, optionally, its rotation.
 3. The selected model/mesh is assigned to the tile in the grid.

-This method is inspired by the Wave Function Collapse algorithm, where each tile in the grid is assigned a model based on its neighboring tiles configurations.
-The algorithm scans the neighbors (horizontal, vertical, and diagonal) and generates an array representing the neighbors relationships.
-It then looks up this array in a dictionary to find the corresponding model and any necessary rotations, assigning the model to the tile in the grid.
-This process ensures that each tile follows specific adjacency rules, similar to how the WFC algorithm enforces constraints in its tile selection.